 May tends to be the main breeding month for ladybirds.
 A female ladybird can lay many hundreds of eggs on plants over the course of the summer.

-How can you help
+How can you help:

 • Ladybirds feed on small insects and aphids.
-A garden supporting a complete ecosystem will naturally attract more ladybirds
+A garden supporting a complete ecosystem will naturally attract more ladybirds.

-• Put out ladybird towers so they have a safe place to conceal themselves
+• Put out ladybird towers so they have a safe place to conceal themselves.

 Mayflies

 True to their name, mayflies can emerge in great numbers this month.
 There are more than 50 different species of mayfly in the UK.
 Look out for their cases on or around the water.
-Their adult life is extremely short-lived, althought they do spend more time in their larval form.
+Their adult life is extremely short-lived, although they do spend more time in their larval form.

-How you can help
+How you can help:

 • Mayflies are typically found around lakes and rivers, but some species will breed in ponds.
-Once again, a garden is a haven for many creatures
+Once again, a garden is a haven for many creatures.

 May Dates for Your Diary

-Hedgehog Awareness Week | 2nd – 8th May
+Hedgehog Awareness Week | 5th – 11th May

 The annual Hedgehog Awareness Week, from the British Hedgehog Preservation Society, highlights some of the challenges faced by UK hedgehog populations and how we can help them in our gardens.